 The thing is that at each moment, the access point (router with the active access point) works with a single client Wi-Fi adapter from the whole Wi-Fi network.
 The data transfer takes place in half-duplex mode, i.e. in turn — from the access point to the client adapter, then vice versa and so on.
 The simultaneous, parallel process of data transmission (duplex) in Wi-Fi technology is impossible.

 If there are two clients on the Wi-Fi network, the access point will need to be switched twice as often as if there were only one client, as the Wi-Fi technology uses half-duplex data transfer.
 Accordingly, the actual data transfer rate between two adapters will be half as slow as the actual maximum speed for one client (we are talking about data transfer from one computer to another through an access point over a Wi-Fi connection).

-At the same time, Keenetic routers in the 2.4 GHz band with two spatial MIMO 2x2 streams and a channel width of 40 MHz can provide a link up to 300 Mbit/s and real speed (under ideal conditions) up to 150 Mbit/s.
-It is not possible to fix the 40 MHz channel width mode in the router, as this is a recommendation of the standard.
+At the same time, Keenetic routers in the 2.4 GHz band with two spatial MIMO 2x2 streams and a channel width of 40 MHz can link up to 300 Mbit/s and actual speed (under ideal conditions) up to 120 Mbit/s.
+It is impossible to fix the 40 MHz channel width mode in the router, as this is a recommendation of the standard.
 Otherwise, most customers will not connect.
 For higher speeds, use the 5 GHz range.

 More information is available in the following articles: